5 key habits for sports parents to adopt

 Being a parent is a veritable minefield, and there’s no manual.
 Our role as parents is so fundamental to a child’s development that every word, gesture or even silent pauses can be interpreted in one way or another.
-I know that I’m making mistakes all the time with my 6-year old daughter and habits are being formed seemingly out of nowhere.
+I know that I’m making mistakes all the time with my daughter and habits are being formed seemingly out of nowhere.
 And that’s fine as long as I’m aware and learning from them.

 When you add youth sport into the equation, with its competition, results and emotion, it’s no wonder that we so often see a breakdown in the process, with far too many children quitting sports at around 14 years old due to a loss of fun and too much anxiety.